The Dark Backward

-The Dark Backward (also known as The Man with Three Arms) is a 1991 American satirical comedy film written and directed by Adam Rifkin, and starring Judd Nelson, Bill Paxton, Wayne Newton, and Lara Flynn Boyle.
-The film features special makeup effects by Alterian, Inc.
+The Dark Backward (also known as The Man with Three Arms) is a 1991 American black comedy film written and directed by Adam Rifkin.
+It stars Judd Nelson, Bill Paxton, and Wayne Newton.
+It follows a garbage man who tries his hand at stand-up comedy, failing miserably until a third arm mysteriously grows from his back.

+The film was given a limited theatrical release in the United States on July 26, 1991, by Greycat Films.
+It received mixed reviews from critics and underperformed at the box office, but has since become a cult film.
+For his performance, Newton was nominated for the Saturn Award for Best Supporting Actor.

-Plot summary
+Plot

-Marty Malt (Judd Nelson) is an unhappy garbage man who moonlights as an atrociously unfunny standup comic.
+Marty Malt is an unhappy garbage man who moonlights as an atrociously unfunny standup comic.
 He lives in a dark, grimy, garbage-strewn urban netherworld, where a company named Blump's apparently owns everything.
-His best friend and fellow trash collector, Gus (Bill Paxton), is the only one who laughs at his jokes, and his sincerity is questionable.
+His best friend and fellow trash collector, Gus, is the only one who laughs at his jokes, and his sincerity is questionable.
 The obnoxiously exuberant Gus plays an accordion, which he always carries with him.
-Marty is seeing Rosarita (Lara Flynn Boyle), a waitress, but she doesn't seem too interested in him.
+Marty is seeing Rosarita, a waitress, but she doesn't seem too interested in him.

-One day, Gus convinces a talent agent, Jackie Chrome (Wayne Newton), to check out Marty's act.
+One day, Gus convinces a talent agent, Jackie Chrome, to check out Marty's act.
 Jackie isn't impressed.
 Marty's luck seems to take a turn for the worse when a large lump starts growing on his back.
-He goes to a quack doctor (James Caan), who calls him a wimp and puts a Band-Aid on the lump.
+He goes to a quack doctor, who calls him a wimp and puts a Band-Aid on the lump.
 The lump continues to grow, eventually becoming a full-sized arm.
 While Gus uses Marty's newfound freakishness to impress his morbidly obese girlfriends, a horrified Rosarita breaks up with Marty, and he gets fired from the club where he does his act.

 Marty is despondent until Gus brings him to see Jackie, who, it turns out, has always dreamed of finding a real three-armed comic.
 Re-christened "Desi the Three-Armed Wonder Comic," and with Gus now providing musical accompaniment, Marty gets a fresh start on his career.
-Marty and Gus have a few semi-successful shows and eventually meet Hollywood talent agent Dirk Delta (Rob Lowe), who offers them a job.
+Marty and Gus have a few semi-successful shows and eventually meet Hollywood talent agent Dirk Delta, who offers them a job.
 Marty, Gus and Jackie celebrate this big break and everything seems to be looking up until Marty wakes up the following morning and discovers his third arm has inexplicably vanished.

 He goes with Gus to see Jackie, who is furious at first but calms down and decides to tell Dirk the truth upon Marty's suggestion.
 After calling Dirk and telling him the bad news, Dirk surprisingly asks them to send Gus to fill the spot with his accordion playing.
 Gus is ecstatic and leaves almost immediately.
 Marty is sad but gets his job back at the club and uses the story of his third arm in his act and finally gets a few laughs from the crowd.